Kezyma/ModOrganizer-Plugins/readme/pluginfinder/readme.md

     {
       "Version": "Version of this release.",
-      "Released": "Date of this release, in format yyyy-MM-dd", "MinSupport": "Minimum version of Mod Organizer that this release is known to work for.
-Displays a warning when installing to earlier versions.", "MaxSupport": "Maximum version of Mod Organizer that this release is known to work for.
-Displays a warning when installing to newer versions.", "MinWorking": "Minimum version of Mod Organizer that this release works for.
-Prevents installation to earlier versions.", "MaxWorking": "Maximum version of Mod Organizer that this release works for.
-Prevents installation to newer versions.", "DownloadUrl": "Direct download URL of the zipped release of this plugin", "PluginPath": [ "Array of paths, relative to the zipped download.
-Any files or folders specified will be copied to the Mod Organizer plugins folder on install." ], "LocalePath": [ "Array of paths, relative to the zipped download.
-Any files or folders specified will be copied to the Mod Organizer translations folder on install." ], "DataPath": [ "Array of paths, relative to the Mod Organizer plugins folder.
-Any files or folders specified will be deleted when the plugin is uninstalled." ], "ReleaseNotes": [ "Array of release notes for this release." ] }
+      "Released": "Date of this release, in format yyyy-MM-dd", "MinSupport": "Minimum version of Mod Organizer.
+Displays an unsupported warning when installing to earlier versions.", "MaxSupport": "Maximum version of Mod Organizer.
+Displays an unsupported warning when installing to newer versions.", "MinWorking": "Minimum version of Mod Organizer.
+Prevents installation to earlier versions.", "MaxWorking": "Maximum version of Mod Organizer.
+Prevents installation to newer versions.", "DownloadUrl": "(required) Direct download URL of the zipped release of this plugin", "PluginPath": [
+        ﻿﻿﻿"(required) Array of paths, relative to the zipped download.", ﻿﻿﻿"Any files or folders specified will be copied to the Mod Organizer plugins folder on install."
+      ﻿﻿],
+      "LocalePath": [
+        ﻿﻿﻿"Array of paths, relative to the zipped download.", ﻿﻿﻿"Any files or folders specified will be copied to the Mod Organizer translations folder on install."
+      ],
+      "DataPath": [
+        ﻿﻿﻿"Array of paths, relative to the Mod Organizer plugins folder.", ﻿﻿﻿"Any files or folders specified will be deleted when the plugin is uninstalled."
+      ﻿﻿],
+      "ReleaseNotes": [ "Array of release notes for this release." ] }
   ]